Kalharapasan/GPA-Calculator-In-Web/README.md

 ## License

 This project is licensed under the MIT License.
-See [LICENSE](LICENSE) for details.
+See [LICENSE,md](LICENSE).md for details.

 ---